HelloPikari/pikari-gutenberg-accordion/_playground/README.md

 This uses `blueprint.json` which:

-1. Downloads the plugin from the GitHub build branch
+1. Downloads the plugin from the GitHub repository
 2. Imports the demo-content.xml file
 3. Sets up a complete demo page automatically